abilandz/Advanced/regex.md

 #### Perl-Compatible Regular Expressions (PCRE) <a name="pcre"></a>

-* standalone library written in C ( [https://www.pcre.org/](https://www.pcre.org/) ), the most powerful implementation of regex, aimed initially to provide all regex features available in the **perl** programming language
+* standalone library developed by Philip Hazel in 1997 and written in C ( [https://www.pcre.org/](https://www.pcre.org/) )
+* the most powerful implementation of regex, aimed initially to provide all regex features available in the **perl** programming language
 * use cases are rather limited in custom daily tasks, therefore not covered here in detail
 * PCRE syntax for regular expressions is supported, for instance, in: **perl** (obviously), **grep -P**, etc.